LucusR/tweeter/README.md

 ### 3) Dynamic character counter updates in real time to let users know how many characters they have available for their tweet:
 ![Alt text](https://github.com/LucusR/tweeter/blob/master/public/images/gitImages/T3.png)

-### 4) Responsive design allows page to be used with a variety of screen sizes.
+### 4) Responsive design allows page to be used with a variety of screen sizes:
 ![Alt text](https://github.com/LucusR/tweeter/blob/master/public/images/gitImages/T4.png)

 ## Getting Started